gradle/gradle/design-docs/dependency-management.md

 * Add Ivy and Maven specific ids and sources.
 * Rename and garbage internal types.

+## Story: User guide describes the dependency management problem in terms of components

+Update the user guide to use the term 'component' instead of 'module version' or 'module' where appropriate.

 ## Story: GRADLE-2713/GRADLE-2678 Dependency resolution uses local component identity when resolving project dependencies

 Currently, dependency management uses the module version identifier (group, module, version) of the target of a project dependency to detect conflicts.